amg0/ALTSonos/README.md

 - IconCode : 0 or 100 according to status
 - LastVolume : last result of getVolume command
 - Players : discovered list of players
+- Playlists : playlists of the Sonos household
 - RefreshToken : OAuth token standard for Sonos API
 - UI7Check : true on UI7 or openluup
 - Version : version of the plugin